bwaldon/afs_experiment/README.md

 ## Step 4: Link your experiment URL from MTurk, Prolific, etc.

 Last I checked, MTurk has an 'external survey' template with a place for workers to enter a participation code.

+# Todo

+- If a participant is redirected to collectdata.php and refreshes, a blank results file is created and the participant gets a new code.
+Ideally, the first code is somehow saved locally (as a cookie?) and we block the creation of blank results files.

+- A less awkward way to preview data collection locally.